 Storytelling Increases Sales Ops’ Value.
 Companies that are embracing this function believe they can separate themselves from competitors by building a strong and compelling storytelling capability.
 They believe this role scalably infuses much needed discipline – a data-driven way to drive sales growth – into the sales organization.
 Storytelling creates a great opportunity for Sales Ops to elevate its role in the organization as a strategic weapon that transcends traditional core responsibilities such as territory design, quota allocation and compensation administration.

-Learn more about The Alexander Group’s perspectives on Sales Operations.
+Learn more about Alexander Group’s solutions.